Alice P. Albright

-Alice Patterson Albright (born 1961) is an American government official who served as the CEO of the Millennium Challenge Corporation from 2022 to 2025.
+Alice Patterson Albright (born 1961) is an American government official who was the CEO of the Millennium Challenge Corporation from 2022 to 2025.

 Early life and education

 Albright is a daughter of former United States Secretary of State Madeleine Albright.
 Her grandfather, Josef Korbel, was Czechoslovakia's ambassador to Yugoslavia, chairman of the United Nations Commission for India and Pakistan, and a political scientist at the University of Denver, where he founded the Josef Korbel School of International Studies.
 Her father, Joseph Albright, was a journalist and grandson of newspaper magnate Joseph Medill Patterson, who founded New York Daily News.
 She is a descendent of Joseph Medill, who owned the Chicago Tribune and had been elected mayor of Chicago and is the namesake of Northwestern University's Medill School of Journalism.

 She received her MIA from Columbia University's School of International and Public Affairs and her BA from Williams College.